 Subside Sports a company that prides itself on offering one of the largest collections of football shirts globally ran a promotion with the England shirt in 2009 where they ran a partnership with the Royal British Legion – for every England shirt sold through www.subsidesports.com a donation was made to the British Legion.
 Subside also printed a poppy on your England shirt and featured a British forces badge.

-So there is another way - and perhaps Nike or even the FA could consider aligning together to provide a unique product launch where the England shirt launch provides something back to the nation?
-Sports manufacturer Puma did exactly this during the build up to the 2010 World Cup in South Africa launched an Africa World Cup Unity Shirt -
+Perhaps Nike or even the FA could consider aligning together to provide a unique product launch where the England shirt launch provides something back to the nation?
+Sports manufacturer Puma did exactly this during the build up to the 2010 World Cup in South Africa launched an Africa World Cup Unity Shirt –

 In partnership with the United Nations, the shirt was worn by all African teams during the World Cup during a tournament game. to quote the press release –